 - How to Register With our Office

 The Section 504 of the Rehabilitation Act of 1973 are both important pieces of legislation that protect the rights of people and students with disabilities.
 To learn more about these important policies and their impact on postsecondary education follow the links below.

-Cassette Recorders, Electronic Spellers, Magnifiers, Headphones, Talking and Large Print Calculators, Electronic Dictionary/Thesaurus, personal PC tablets, and laptops.
+Audio Recorders, Electronic Spellers, Magnifiers, Headphones, Talking and Large Print Calculators, Electronic Dictionary/Thesaurus.
 These are some of the items loaned to students as determined on a case by case basis.
-Computers with the following software packages are also available: Dragon Naturally Speaking, Kurzweil 3000, Window-Eyes, and ZoomText.
+Kurzweil reading support software is available for any student to download on their personal computer.

-Some of our available services are: Extra time on tests, Oral testing, Test proctoring, Non distractible testing environment, Tutoring, Special chair/desk/seating, Tape recorder, Notetaker, Instructors notes, Reader, Books on tape, Interpreters/sign language, Vocal repeater, Braille printed material, Enlarged text material, Calculator/ spell checker, Adaptive computer training.
+Some of our available services are: Extra time on tests, Reader for testing, Test proctoring, Low distraction testing environment, Special chair/desk/seating, Audio recorder, Notetaker, Instructors notes, Alternate textbooks (audio textbooks), Interpreters/sign language, Braille printed material, Enlarged text material, Calculator/ spell checker, Adaptive computer training.

 - A qualified professional must conduct the evaluation: The name, title, and professional credentials of the evaluator, including information about license or certification (e.g., licensed psychologist) as well as the area of specialization, employment, and state in which the individual practices must be clearly stated in the documentation.

 - Testing must be current: